Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

 Let us discuss naively how the above arrows are constructed and postpone the rigor for the heart of the paper.
 Roughly, the map $A$ from functions to subalgebras is a forgetful map.
-More precisely, observe that saying that $\tau(t)$ is a $\tau$-function for the KdV that solves the Virasoro constraints means that $\tau(t)\in \C[[t_1,t_2,\ldots]]$ satisfies the following equations: \begin{enumerate}[(i)] \item KP-hierarchy, \item $\partial_{t_{2i}}\tau(t)=0$ (KdV hierarchy, provided that KP is fulfilled), \item $\bar L_k\tau(t)=0$, for $k\geq -1$ (Virasoro constraints), for certain differential operators $\{\bar L_k\}_{k\geq -1}$ with $[\bar L_i,\bar L_j]=(i-j)\bar L_{i+j}$. \end{enumerate} Recall that the equation $\bar L_{-1}\tau(t)=0$ is the so called \emph{string equation}.
-The following convention will used; $L_i$ will denote a set of generators of the Witt algebra, as an abstract Lie algebra, such that $[L_i,L_j]=(i-j)L_{i+j}$; $\tilde L_i$ will be regarded as fields acting on $\C((z))$ with the same Lie bracket; and, finally, $\bar L_i$ will be fields acting on the Fock space $\C[[t_1,t_2,\ldots]]$ with the same Lie bracket.
+More precisely, observe that saying that $\tau(t)$ is a $\tau$-function for the KdV that solves the Virasoro constraints means that $\tau(t)\in {\mathbb C}[[t_1,t_2,\ldots]]$ satisf\/ies the following equations: \begin{enumerate}[(i)]\itemsep=0pt \item KP-hierarchy, \item $\partial_{t_{2i}}\tau(t)=0$ (KdV hierarchy, provided that KP is fulf\/illed), \item $\bar L_k\tau(t)=0$, for $k\geq -1$ (Virasoro constraints), for certain dif\/ferential operators $\{\bar L_k\}_{k\geq -1}$ with $[\bar L_i,\bar L_j]=(i-j)\bar L_{i+j}$. \end{enumerate} Recall that, in the case of 2D quantum gravity, the equation $\bar L_{-1}\tau(t)=0$ is the so called \emph{string equation}.
+The following convention will used; $L_i$ will denote a set of generators of the Witt algebra, as an abstract Lie algebra, such that $[L_i,L_j]=(i-j)L_{i+j}$; $\tilde L_i$ will be regarded as f\/ields acting on ${\mathbb C}((z))$ with the same Lie bracket; and, f\/inally, $\bar L_i$ will be f\/ields acting on the Fock space ${\mathbb C}[[t_1,t_2,\ldots]]$ with the same Lie bracket.